actions/dependency-review-action/docs/examples.md

-# Examples on how to use the Dependancy Review Action
+# Examples on how to use the Dependency Review Action

 ## Basic Usage